caketaster/Portfolio-Project-1---still-life/README.md

 ## Outstanding Defects
 At edge cases on certain very small screen sizes the Socials bar overlaps other elements.
 This would only possibly affect a tiny subset of users with a very old phone.

 At extremely wide monitor monitor widths the Contact form does not sit pleasingly on the screen and there's far too much empty space on the page.
-This would only affect users with extremely wide monitors.
+This would only affect users with very wide monitors and page functionality is not affected.

 Page load for the Gallery is still slower than I would like.
 I have already resized many images, but could reduce the size further without compromising too much on quality to improve this.